Health and appearance of Michael Jackson: Orthopedic problems

-Viral infections and voice problems
+Viral infections and voice issues

-On March 12, 1988, Jackson canceled a show in St. Louis, which was rescheduled to March 14; on March 13, Jackson performed in St. Louis although he was fighting a cold.
+On March 12, 1988, Jackson canceled a show in St. Louis, Missouri, which was rescheduled to March 14; on March 13, Jackson performed in St. Louis with a common cold.
 The cold progressed to laryngitis; the show on March 14 was also canceled.

 Three shows in Tacoma, scheduled from October 31 to November 2, 1988, had to be canceled on his physician's advice because Jackson had the flu.
 Two shows in Los Angeles were canceled due to swollen vocal cords; three shows in Los Angeles scheduled for November 20, 21 and 22 were also canceled; these five concerts were rescheduled for January 1989.

 In August 1992, a concert in London, England had to be postponed due to a viral infection.
 Four days later, Jackson performed in Cardiff, Wales.
 In September 1992, a concert in Gelsenkirchen, Germany was canceled because Jackson was ill with the flu.
 In October 1992, a concert in Istanbul and another in Izmir, Turkey had to be canceled due to loss of voice caused by a cold.
 His private doctor attended to Jackson in Istanbul.
 According to organizers, Jackson's "vocal cords were irritated".
 These concerts were supposed to be the last three shows of the tour's European leg.
 Jackson was seen by a throat specialist in London and was advised to seek further treatment in Los Angeles.

 People around Jackson took precautions to keep him healthy.
 One of the measures was that Jackson wore a surgical mask during air travel.
 Later he transformed it into a fashion accessory wearing a silk mask in black with jewel tones.

-On February 15, 2005, Jackson was admitted to Marian Medical Center in Santa Maria with "flu-like symptoms".
+On February 15, 2005, Jackson was admitted to the Marian Medical Center in Santa Maria with "flu-like symptoms".
 According to Chuck Merrill, Jackson was in stable condition and would recover within a few days.
 Jackson left the hospital on February 16, 2005.
 Todd Bailey said Jackson "continued to need care for some persistent viral symptoms, but otherwise he was in good spirits".
-One week later, the jury selection for the child molestation trial resumed in Jackson's presence.
+One week later, the jury selection for the child sexual abuse trial resumed in Jackson's presence.